-- Remote User: An individual who sends DNA samples for sequencing and analysis in Walnut Creek under an active project covered by a peer-reviewed proposal, but who does not visit the facility in person.
-Almost all DOE JGI users are considered Remote Users. - Data User: N/A. DOE JGI currently has hundreds of thousands of external scientists who visit DOE JGI data portals and download data from them, but these unique downloads are not counted as users.
+- Remote User: An individual who sends DNA samples for sequencing, synthesis, and metabolomics analysis to JGI under an active project covered by a peer-reviewed proposal, but who does not visit the facility in person.
+Almost all DOE JGI users are considered Remote Users. - Data User: DOE JGI currently has hundreds of thousands of external scientists who visit DOE JGI data portals and download data from them, but these unique downloads are not counted as users.
+However, JGI does keep a record of the data users.

-Category: High Intensity X-Ray Light Sources

-Steward: Basic Energy Sciences
+Category: High Intensity X-Ray Light Sources Steward: Basic Energy Sciences Facilities: